 - In the first two seasons of the series, the show looked like an odd hybrid of a radio show and a stage play.
 Because TV was still new and experimental — not to mention live — Burns and his production partners decided to broadcast the show from an actual theater where a mockup of a house had been built on stage.
 The house set looked like an artillery shell had hit it, wiping out the fourth wall and one corner of the house.
 Rather than watch scenes of the show on the TV set in his office — that wouldn't start until the show was shot on film starting in the 1952-53 season — George would lean against the proscenium arch and comment directly to the theater audience about the goings-on inside the house.
 See for yourself.
 Here's a sample episode titled "Rumba Lessons" that aired on December 28, 1950.

-- In the first episode of the 1953-54 season — in what may have been the most extreme breaking of the fourth wall in history — Fred Clark (who played Harry Morton) left the series in part because he had demanded a higher salary.
-Literally!
-He left the series about twenty minutes into the episode.
-As Blanche was about to express her displeasure with a gift Harry had given her by hitting him with a vase, George stopped the action, turned to the audience and told them that Clark was leaving the series.
-Clark exited, replacement actor Harry Keating entered, and the action resumed.
+- In the first episode of the 1953-54 season Fred Clark (who played Harry Morton) left the series in part because he had demanded a higher salary.
+As Harry Keating entered, George stopped the action, turned to the audience and introduced the actors.
+They chatted briefly, and the action resumed.

-- Cross Over: With The Jack Benny Program.
+- Crossover: With The Jack Benny Program.
 Jack and George were lifelong friends and appeared on each others shows often.
 In one episode George gets Jack on his special television which Jack lampshades with "You're not watching me on your silly TV are you?
 I'm not on until Sunday Night!".
-After Jack then starts to quote his appearence fee George shuts off the tv!
+After Jack then starts to quote his appearance fee, George turns off the TV.
 In another episode George threatens Von Zell by pondering, "I wonder what Don Wilson (Jack's announcer) is doing next year..."

 - The Ditz: Gracie could be the poster girl for the trope.